 The Institute for Interdisciplinary Studies (IIS) is the expertise centre of the UvA in the field of interdisciplinary learning and teaching.
 Together with faculties or external clients, the IIS develops and implements education.
 You can turn to the Institute for advice about learning, teaching and the development of new educational concepts in an interdisciplinary context with the accompanying organisational professionalisation and teacher professionalisation.

-By developing and offering interdisciplinary education in cooperation with parties within and outside the University of Amsterdam (UvA), the Institute remains a learning organisation, and educational innovation and practice are always interconnected.
-The IIS strives for integrated learning trajectories within existing degree programmes, as a result of which students are trained to be professionals who can contribute to solving complex issues (of current interest).
+By both developing and offering interdisciplinary education in cooperation with parties within and outside of the University of Amsterdam (UvA), the Institute remains a learning organisation, where educational innovation and practice are always interconnected.
+The IIS strives for integrated learning trajectories within existing degree programmes, as a result of which students are trained to be professionals who can contribute to solving complex contemporary issues.

 In recent years, interdisciplinarity has been booming in higher education.
-There is a great demand for a generation of professionals who can look beyond the borders of their own field of expertise and are able to form alliances between academia, the business community and society.
-A new form of academic education can lay the foundation for the development of these young bridge-builders.
+There is a great need for a generation of professionals who can look beyond the borders of their own field of expertise and who are able to form alliances between academia, business and society.
+A new form of academic education can lay the groundwork for the development of these young bridge-builders.

 More than 3,000 students study at the IIS.
-The IIS offers a number of interdisciplinary degree programmes and in addition has a broad range of elective courses (minors, Honours courses and various public activities) for students from all faculties, employees and interested parties from outside the UvA.
-Activities always have an interdisciplinary character and are set up with one or more faculties.
+The IIS offers a number of interdisciplinary degree programmes.
+In addition, there is a broad range of elective courses (minors, honours courses and various public activities) for students from all faculties, employees and other interested parties external to the UvA.
+Activities always have an interdisciplinary character and are developed with one or more faculties.